Hany3ssam/Hany3ssam.github.io/_posts/2016-4-6-Becoming a .net Developer part1.md

 On the other hand i constantly was trying to advance my skill set with enrolling for a couple of “MOOC” Online classes such as CS101 Building a search engine using python, and Web applications from Udacity, and read a couple of Head First Series from O’really, Head First C# for example, which i highly recommend.<br>
 The one mistake i have made and you should avoid is that, i started to learn the hell i think it’s going to land me a job, so every time i saw a job post require a specific set of skills I immediately jump and learn it thinking it is the current trend and hoping that i might get a job soon, so learned php, python, wordpress, android and more.. instead of focusing on one technology and become good at it i kept going from one tech to another thinking that way im getting better while in fact i im not.
 If you're anything like me i highly advise you to stick to one programming language, and master it. for me the answer was the .Net framework/C#, Not only it’s easy to learn and use with the cool IDE and intellisene, there is a huge support and community behind it, it’s a very powerful yet easy to learn and i highly recommend it for a newbie, im not an expert to list every single advantage why you should go with Microsoft but to name a few: <br></p>
 <ul>
-  <li>easy to learn yet very powerful and you can build the hell you want, desktop, web, mobile Using Xamarin to build Android and IOS apps using C# (which recently became free), Game Development using Unity</li>
+  <li>Easy to learn yet very powerful and you can build the hell you want, desktop, web, mobile Using Xamarin to build Android and IOS apps using C# (which recently became free), Game Development using Unity</li>
   <li>Microsoft announced that the latest ASP.NET version is now open source and you can develop/host .net applications on Linux or any platform</li>
   <li>Huge community support</li>
   <li>Object Oriented</li>